Causal inference for data-driven debugging and decision making in cloud computing: Experiments

-For our approach in Section \ref{sec::priv_approach} to work, $\bar{p}(z)$ has to approximate $p(z)$ reasonably well.
-Here we examine to what extent this is the case in a simulated version of the toy example in Section \ref{sec::priv_expl}, additionally testing how tight the bound in Proposition \ref{prop::approx_transf} is.
-Compared to the toy example, we restrict to spot resources, i.e., $0,1$ for $Y_k$, and assume the following specific mechanisms: The policy $\pi_k$ is for both to simply purchase their demand ($Y_k := X_k$), Clark's pricing is ``cheap'' ($Z=0$) versus ``very expensive for one of them since both want large'' ($Z=1$), in particular $Z:= Y_1 \pand Y_2$.
-Furthermore, $X_k := C \pxor D \pxor N_{X_k}$, where $D$ is some confounder which Alice and Bob do not want to reveal.
+For our approach in Section \ref{debugging:sec:priv_approach} to work, $\bar{p}(z)$ has to approximate $p(z)$ reasonably well.
+Here we examine to what extent this is the case in a simulated version of the toy example in Section \ref{debugging:sec:priv_expl}, additionally testing how tight the bound in Proposition \ref{debugging:prop:approx_transf} is.
+Compared to the toy example, we restrict ourselves to spot resources, i.e., $\{0,1\}$ for $Y_k$, and assume the following specific mechanisms: The policy $\pi_k$ is for both to simply purchase their demand ($Y_k := X_k$), Clark's pricing is ``cheap'' ($Z=0$) versus ``very expensive for one of them since both want large'' ($Z=1$), in particular $Z:= Y_1 \pand Y_2$.
+Furthermore, where $D$ is some confounder which Alice and Bob do not want to reveal.

 Now for ``each'' $0 \leq r \leq 0.5$, we draw 1000 samples of $C \sim \vn{Bernoulli}(0.5-r)$, $D \sim \vn{Bernoulli}(r)$ to find out how wrong $\bar{p}(z)$ gets when increasing the confounder $D$ that is not revealed or adjusted for, and $N_{X_k} \sim \vn{Bernoulli}(0.2 - 0.2 r)$ (to also examine a little variation in the noise strength).
-The outcome is depicted in Figure \ref{fig::plot_priv}.
+The outcome is depicted in Figure \ref{debugging:fig:plot_priv}.
 It shows that $\bar{p}(z)$ is a good estimate in this simple setting (which is also due to the fact that already $p(x_1), p(x_2)$ alone reveal something about $p(x_1, x_2)$).
-It also shows that (in this setting), the bound from Proposition \ref{prop::approx_transf} may be improvable.
+It also shows that (in this setting), the bound from Proposition \ref{debugging:prop:approx_transf} may be improvable, as the dashed red line is far away from the solid red line.